evatitan/langRead/2025/Atomic_habits.md

 Captar 1 The Surprising Power of Atomic Habits
 - Habits are the compound interest of selfimprovement.
 Getting 1 percent better every day counts of a lot in a long-run.
-- Habits are a **double-edged sword**, They can work for you or against you, which why understanding the details is essential.
+- Habits are a **double-edged sword**, they can work for you or against you, which why understanding the details is essential.
 - Small changes often appear to make no difference until you cross a **critical threshold**.
 The most powerful outcomes of any compounding process are delayed.
 You need to be patient.
 - An atomic habit is a little habit that is part of larger system.
-Just as atoms are the building blocks of molecules, atomic habits are the building blocks of remarkable results.
+Just as atoms are the building blocks of **molecules**, atomic habits are the building blocks of remarkable results.
 - If you want better results, then forget about setting goals.
 Focus on your system instead.
 - You do not rise to the level of your goals.
 You fall to the level of your systems.